LucaCode/express-jwtoken/README.md

 The jwtEngine functions can take optional a jwtEngineOptions object as a parameter.
 This object can specify the following options:

+* `modifierTokenEngine` (`ModifierTokenEngine`) - Engine component to modifier the token that means set, get or remove the token from the client.
+                                                  Default is the CookieModifierTokenEngine which requires the cookie-parser before using the JwtEngine.
+                                                  This engine will use cookies to set, get or remove the signed token from the client.

 * `secretKey` (`string`) - The secret key for encrypting and decrypt the token.
                            The default value is a random string.
                            Notice that this option is only used if no public and private key is defined.

+* `privateKey` (`string`) - The private secret key for encrypting and decrypt the token.
+                            For using the private key, you also need to define the public key.
+                            Otherwise, the secret key will be used.

-* `privateKey` (`string`) - The public secret key for encrypting and decrypt the token.
+* `publicKey` (`string`) - The public secret key for encrypting and decrypt the token.
                            For using the public key, you also need to define the private key.
-                            Otherwise, the secret key will be used.

-* `publicKey` (`string`) - The private secret key for encrypting and decrypt the token.
-                           For using the private key, you also need to define the public key.
                            Otherwise, the secret key will be used.

 * `expiresIn` (`string | number`) - Token expressed in seconds (number) or a string describing a time.
                                     If you use a string be sure you provide the time units (days, hours, etc),